AceBurgundy/CleanJS/README.md

-## Lite-SPA-JS: A Simple SPA Framework for Small Projects (Built on free time)
+## Lite-SPA-JS: A Simple SPA Framework for Small Projects (Built For Fun)

 **Lite-SPA-JS** is a lightweight JavaScript library designed to simplify creating single-page applications (SPAs) for small projects.
 It avoids complex boilerplate code, making it easy to get started with basic navigation and component management.